blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 ![stressed](stress.gif)

 **Interview #3** was pure poetry.
 The exercise given was smoothly done, with some quick stackoverflow help for some bash syntax tips.
 No GPTs or generated crap, all from carbon-based intelligence.
 After the test we had a casual chat.
-I admitted not knowing about provenance files in detail, and being ignorant in some other topics.
+I admitted not knowing about provenance in detail, and being ignorant in some other topics.

 **Interview #4** was with an Engineering Manager.
 That man was with the big players, he told me he worked with the creator of [SpringBoot](https://spring.io/projects/spring-boot) and he's been more than 20 years in business (I'm 26 as the time of writing this, so that puts some perspective).
 Talk was very conversational, he even knew the place I grew on as he was a biker aswell.